1. Home/

 • Fuzzy logic for decisions with incomplete information

-• Explainable AI for transparent decision processes
+• Explainable AI for transparent decision-making processes

 📈 Process Optimization